 Prior to joining Victoria’s DPC in 2007, Chris worked a variety of government and private sector senior management positions including leadership roles with the ACT Chief Minister’s Department and the Australian National Training Authority.
 As an Associate Director with KPMG, Chris headed the national education consulting practice and subsequently became a foundation director of the consulting firm, Phillips KPA.
 He holds a Bachelor of Arts and a Bachelor of Law from the Australian National University.

-Chris joined the Windermere Board in 2015.
+Chris joined the Windermere Board in 2015 and is on a leave of absence.

 Nicola has strong business and management expertise and has established and grown a successful public relations consultancy providing high level strategic advice to a range of executives.
 Nicola has been a communications, marketing and public relations professional for over 20 years encompassing a broad range of roles and experience.
 For 13 years, she has been a Director and Principal of Mendleson Communication which has won a number of awards for its work.
 She joined the Windermere board in 2010.